aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/improve-barcode-recognition/special-recognition-settings/_index.md

 ```

 ### **Filtering Out White Spots**
 The presence of white spots in barcode images is a frequent problem that appears while sending documents with barcodes through fax transmission.
-To mitigate this issue, it is possible to use the *setAllowWhiteSpotsRemoving* function that allows filtering out not all Gaussian noise but only white spots.
+To mitigate this issue, it is possible to use the *setAllowWhiteSpotsRemoving* function, which allows filtering out not all Gaussian noise but only white spots.

 <p align="center"><img src="code128_whitespots.png" width="30%" height="30%"></p>